Varnish - Classic Collector

 - To understand the traffic distribution across servers, provide insights for resource planning by analyzing data volume and bytes served.

-- Gain insights into originated traffic location by region.
+- Gain insights into the origin of traffic location by region.
 This can help you allocate compute resources to different regions according to their needs.

 Outlier Analysis

-The Varnish - Outlier Analysis dashboard provides a high-level view of Varnish server outlier metrics for bytes served, the number of visitors, and server errors.
+The Varnish (Classic) - Outlier Analysis dashboard provides a high-level view of Varnish server outlier metrics for bytes served, the number of visitors, and server errors.
 You can select the time interval over which outliers are aggregated, then hover the cursor over the graph to display detailed information for that point in time.

 Use this dashboard to: